dlueth/qoopido.demand/README.md

 ## Availability
-Qoopido.demand is available on GitHub as well as jsdelivr at the moment.
-CDNJS as well as npm will follow in the near future.
+Qoopido.demand is available on GitHub as well as jsdelivr and npm at the moment.
+CDNJS will follow in the near future.

 ## Loading demand